sblauth/cashocs/docs/source/demos/shape_optimization/doc_config.rst

     save_adjoint = False

-If this is set to True, cashocs generates .pvd files for the adjoint variables in each iteration of the optimization algorithm.
+If this is set to True, cashocs generates .xdmf files for the adjoint variables in each iteration of the optimization algorithm.
 Its main purpose is for debugging.

 The next parameter is given by ``save_gradient``, which is given in the line ::

     save_gradient = False

-This boolean flag ensures that a paraview with the computed shape gradient is saved in ``result_dir/pvd``.
+This boolean flag ensures that a paraview with the computed shape gradient is saved in ``result_dir/xdmf``.
 The main purpose of this is for debugging.

 Moreover, we also have the parameter ``save_mesh`` that is set via ::